Here's what happens when Trump policy comes to Trump country

 Meanwhile, Elkhart’s turnaround has corresponded with the rise of a small but growing immigrant population, largely from Latin America.
 By one estimate, 9,400 undocumented people live there, and more than two-thirds of its undocumented workers are reportedly employed in factory or production jobs.
 “Many of the factories here employed Latinos for years [and were] not scrupulous about checking their IDs,” Aguirre says.
 “They have a real interest in keeping [ICE] out of Elkhart County.”
 (Local RV makers and their suppliers—who account for around half of all 69,5000 manufacturing jobs in the county—have stated that they don’t hire undocumented workers or pay immigrants less.)

 All this contributed to the economic case against the detention center, which would have created about 300 new jobs.
 Meanwhile, Aguirre and co-organizers Marbella Chavez and Marilyn Torres had put together a coalition to make a moral argument against a for-profit immigration jail.
-They researching a long history of complaints against CoreCivic, arranged for protests and prayer services, and marshaled an active 2,500-plus member Facebook group to contact local officials with specific concerns about the proposal.
+They researched a long history of complaints against CoreCivic, arranged for protests and prayer services, and marshaled an active 3,600-plus member Facebook group to contact local officials with specific concerns about the proposal.

 According to Mark Dobson, the president and CEO of the Economic Development Corporation of Elkhart County, a public relations firm hired by CoreCivic suggested that the EDC host a meeting “for CoreCivic to tell their story and why they fit there.”
 Six CoreCivic representatives, including spokesman Steve Owen and chief development officer Tony Grande, traveled to Elkhart and took questions on January 17.
 “It might seem indiscriminate that we landed on Elkhart County when there are other sites to consider, but you start to put in all these requirements, the geography that ICE put around it, the land, the property itself, what kind of neighborhood is it in, and then you have considerations like utilities, road infrastructure and everything else,” Grande told the Associated Press.
 “Once you start layering in all these requirements, you kind of come down to a smaller universe of possibilities.”